Rocky Mount–Wilson Regional Airport: History

-Piedmont Airlines served RWI from 1961 to 1980.
+The city of Rocky Mount was first served through an airfield less than a mile north of the city, code RMT, until 1970 when commercial air service was moved to the current airfield, RWI, located in between the cities of Rocky Mount and Wilson.
+Piedmont Airlines served RMT from 1961 to 1970 and RWI from 1970 to 1980.
 CCAir, operating as US Airways Express, later provided scheduled service to RWI, but traffic fell after the arrival of Southwest Airlines at nearby Raleigh-Durham International Airport (RDU) in 1999, which made flights from RDU relatively inexpensive.
 The US Airways Express service was suspended in March 2001 and replaced with shuttle bus service to RDU.